 5. Barbell Floor Squeeze Press

-- Place one side of the bar in the corner of the wall and put the desired weight into another.
+- Place one side (first end) of the bar in the corner of the wall and put the desired weight into another (second end).

-- Lie on the floor in front of the bar and lift it off the floor.
+- Lie on the floor and grab the second end of the bar with a neutral grip to lift it off.

-- The first end of the bar will lie between your legs and hold the second just over your chest.
+- The first end of the bar will lie between your legs while you hold the second end just over your chest.

-- Squeezing your pecs, press the bar up until your arms are entirely straight.
+- Squeezing your pecs, press the bar over your chest until your arms are straight.

 - Lower the weight to the starting position and repeat the desired number of times.

-Barbell Home Workout Routine For Chest (No Bench)
+30-Minute Barbell Chest Workout at Home (No Bench)